Instance-JS/Instance/docs/ADR.md

 The result: A novel architecture where `instance === element`, combining native DOM, class inheritance, and jQuery fluency without wrappers or abstraction layers.

 **P.S.
 From Me:**
-"It's an interesting observation to note that jQuery's `$(return this)` architecture meshes so naturally with Instance's `$_(return instanceof this)` architecture.
+"It's an interesting observation for me to note that jQuery's `$(return this)` architecture meshes so naturally well with Instance's `$_(return instanceof this)` architecture.
 Perhaps jQuery nailed something abstractly fundamental about a so-called 'best' programming approach, that still holds up today."

 ---